MidnightsCrow/MinecraftSkinMassDownloader/README.md

 Pip may be nescesary to install the "requests" import.

 FOR THIS PROJECT TO RUN, YOU MUST CREATE A FOLDER TITLED "Skins" INSIDE THE PROJECT FOLDER.
 IF IT STILL DOESENT WORK TRY RENAMING THE FOLDER TITLES "MinecraftskinsMassDownloader" TO "Skins" SO YOUR FOLDER STRUCTURE SHOULD END UP LOOKING LIKE "Skins/Skins/{downloaded-skins}"

+This project runs off of downloading files from https://minotar.net/, so huge shoutout and credits to them!